sergio-alejandro-gomez/argumentative-engine/README.md

 # argumentative-engine
 An implementation of an argumentation engine of Possibilistic Defeasible Logic Programming based on Dung-semantics.

-In this paper, we present a tool for possibilistic logic programming.
+We present a tool for possibilistic logic programming.

 A demo of the tool can be watched online at https://youtu.be/joajw2hfkZg (with Spanish audio).